iwanders/huntsman/README.md

 This [Rust][rust] workspace allows interacting with the [Razer Huntsman Elite][kbd] keyboard.

 Not all features of the keyboard are supported, neither do I intend to make this project feature complete, it's mostly my means of learning a bit of Rust.
-Currently supported functionality is:
+Currently supported functionality is actually fairly feature complete:

 - Retrieving the serial number.
 - The majority of the LED effects.
 - Setting overall brightness.
 - Setting a custom frame to the LEDs.
-- Remapping keys (to keys, mouse, macro's, various HID pages).
+- Remapping keys (to keys, mouse, macro's, various HID pages, profile cycle, hypershift support).
-- Hardware macro load and delete.
+- Hardware macro load and delete from yaml files.
+- Profile creation and deletion.

 ## Architecture